-Your reflective log is a critical piece of evidence in completing your Level 2 Health and Social Care: Practice (Adults) qualification.
-This is a written piece of evidence whereby you reflect on your practice while working with individuals who you support in your role, and identify any of your own development needs to discuss further with your manager/assessor.
+Your reflective log is a critical piece of evidence in completing your Level 3 Health and Social Care: Practice (Adults) qualification.
+This is a written piece of evidence whereby you reflect on your practice while working within the health and social care setting, and identify any of your own development needs to discuss further with your manager/assessor.

 This log is more than a diary and will contain more than a record of events, it will also contain self-reflection, critical analysis and detailed reviews of what you have achieved, what has gone well, or less well, and your thoughts and feelings on how to develop and improve in practice.
-It is also an opportunity for you to showcase that you know and understand the concepts, approaches, policy and legislation that underpins high quality, personcentred and rights-based practice.
+It is also an opportunity for you to showcase that you know and understand the concepts, approaches, policy and legislation that underpins high quality, person-centred and rights-based practice.